Actual and potential infinity: Modern era

-Actual infinity is now commonly accepted.
-The drastic change was initialized by Bolzano and Cantor in the 19th century.
+Actual infinity is now commonly accepted in mathematics, although the term is no longer in use, being replaced by the concept of infinite sets.
+This drastic change was initialized by Bolzano and Cantor in the 19th century, and was one of the origins of the foundational crisis of mathematics.

 Bernard Bolzano, who introduced the notion of set (in German: Menge), and Georg Cantor, who introduced set theory, opposed the general attitude.
 Cantor distinguished three realms of infinity: (1) the infinity of God (which he called the "absolutum"), (2) the infinity of reality (which he called "nature") and (3) the transfinite numbers and sets of mathematics.